ferrislovescpp/hwid-grabber/README.md

 # error codes

-as part of my "project based learning" journey, i decided to approach a broad amount of subjects regardless of their necessity, one of them being error code structuring. for this project i decided to use a hierarchical structure following a consistent format.
+as part of my "project based learning" journey, i decided to approach a broad amount of subjects regardless of their necessity, one of them being for absolutely no reason other than i was bored, error code structuring!!! for this project i decided to use a hierarchical structure following a consistent format... very exciting stuff!

 **error code** 1.xx - (MOTHERBOARD SERIAL NUMBER ERRORS)
    * **error code 1.11** - _failed to convert motherboard serial number to string_